Hiro0701/song_recommendation/README.md

 A simple song recommendation with Spotipy
 Datasets from [Kaggle](https://www.kaggle.com/code/vatsalmavani/music-recommendation-system-using-spotify-dataset/data)
 ***
-I've made a simple song recommendation with [spotipy](https://github.com/spotipy-dev/spotipy) K-means was used to classify songs into 5 clusters Function takes \[song,artist,released date\] and number of recommended songs as inputs
+I've made a simple song recommendation with [spotipy](https://github.com/spotipy-dev/spotipy)
+K-means was used to classify songs into 5 clusters (upbeat, decent, mood, unique, club)
+Function takes \[song,artist,released date\] and number of recommended songs as inputs
 ```python
 if __name__ == '__main__':